Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Real Data Analysis

 We analyze data on faculty salaries for the year 2020 at the University of Vermont obtained from Kaggle, using the log-transformed salary as the response variable, with job title, department and college serving as predictors.
 Furthermore, since all the 3 covariates are categorical with multiple levels, we create dummy variables for each level, and also incorporate the interactions between colleges and job titles.
 The resulting dataset consists of 1756 observations, with 936 covariates and the logarithm of salary as the response variable.

 It is to be noted that 605 of the interaction terms are not observed in the data.
 Accordingly, these 605 columns in the design matrix contain only zero entries across all rows.
 Instead of removing these columns manually, we retain them to check if the studied methods can effectively discard them.
-We observe that while GECM-HEM and EMVS can successfully exclude these columns, the implementation of SSQLASSO via the \texttt{emBayes} package results in a runtime error.
+We observe that while GECM-HTEM and EMVS can successfully exclude these columns, the implementation of SSQLASSO via the \texttt{emBayes} package results in a runtime error.
 Therefore, we execute SSQLASSO on the smaller design matrix containing the remaining 331 columns, after manually dropping the 605 columns with all zero entries.

-The middle panel of Figure \ref{fig:real_pred} shows the predictive performance of the methods.
-Similar to the Boston Housing dataset, the predictive MeADs for GECM-HEM and SSQLASSO are close to one another, with slightly lower values for SSQLASSO, while those for EMVS are substantially larger.
+The bottom panel of Figure \ref{fig:real_pred} shows the predictive performance of the methods.
+The predictive MeADs for GECM-HTEM and SSQLASSO are close to one another, with slightly lower values for GECM-HTEM, while those for EMVS are substantially larger.
 All the methods exhibit undercoverage for 90\% prediction intervals.
-The proposed GECM-HEM method attains a coverage nearly similar to that of EMVS, but with a smaller width.
-On the other hand, SSQLASSO produces narrower intervals and notably lower coverage than the other methods.
+The coverage is largest for EMVS with substantially large widths.
+The proposed GECM-HTEM method attains a coverage a bit lower than that of EMVS, along with a smaller width.
+SSQLASSO produces narrower intervals and notably lower coverage than the other methods.

-To compare model sizes, we examine the number of predictors selected by each method among the 331 covariates used in fitting SSQLASSO.
-A quick glance at the five-number summaries in Table \ref{tab:real_salary_vs} reveals a sharp distinction in the model sparsity across the methods.
-Both EMVS and GECM-HEM favor smaller models, with EMVS selecting the least number of covariates.
-In contrast, SSQLASSO exhibits limited shrinkage by dropping only a few covariates in most replicates.